thin-edge/thin-edge.io/docs/src/tutorials/connect-azure.md

 See this [tutorial](connect-c8y.md), if you want to connect Cumulocity IoT instead.

 Before you try to connect your device to Azure IoT, you need:
-* The url of the Azure iothub endpoint to connect (e.g. `[iot-hub-name].azure-devices.net`).
+* The url of the Azure IoT Hub endpoint to connect to (e.g. `[iot-hub-name].azure-devices.net`).
-* Your credentials to connect Azure:
+* Your credentials to connect to Azure:
-    * Your user name and password.
+    * Your username and password.
     * None of these credentials will be stored on the device.
     * These are only required once, to register the device.